letugade/Institute-Blockchain-Singapore/README.md

 # IBS-Courses
-Resources and Project from Ethereum Pet Shop Project
+Resources and Projects from International Blockchain Institute of Singapore